-The percentage of people that reported having 5 or more drinks on an occasion at least one time in the past month.
+The percentage of people who reported drinking 5 or more drinks on an occasion at least one time in the past month.

-Chart 23: Binge Drinking- Adults by Age, (Ages 26+)
+Chart 23: Binge Drinking-Adults by Age, (Ages 26+)

-The percentage of people that reported having 5 or more drinks on an occasion at least one time in the past month.
+The percentage of people who reported drinking 5 or more drinks on an occasion at least one time in the past month.